Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 the damage of that attack is doubled.
 You exit berserk once your frenzy ends and you gain an additional level of exhaustion.

+### Improved Extra Attack (9th Level)
+When you take the attack action, you may make three attacks instead of two.

 ### Unstoppable (9th Level)
-When you are reduced to or below 0 hitpoints you may expend your remaining hit dice or 10 hit dice (whichever is a smaller amount) and stand back up with half your maximum hitpoints.
+When you are reduced to or below 0 hitpoints you may expend your remaining hit dice or 10 hit dice (whichever is a smaller amount) and stand back up with your maximum hitpoints.

 ### Herculean (9th Level)
 When making a strength check or throw you may expend a hit die and gain a +10